VOLTTRON/volttron/docs/source/driver-framework/master-driver/master-driver.rst

 :ref:`the driver communication patterns <Driver_Communication>`.

-.. _Master-Driver-Configuration:
+.. _Platform-Driver-Configuration:

 Configuration and Installation
 ==============================

 Configuration for each device consists of 3 parts:

-* Master Driver Agent configuration file - lists all driver configuration files to load
+* Platform Driver Agent configuration file - lists all driver configuration files to load
 * Driver configuration file - contains the general driver configuration and device settings
 * Device Register configuration file - contains the settings for each individual data point on the device

-For each device, you must create a driver configuration file, device register configuration file, and an entry in the Master Driver Agent configuration file.
+For each device, you must create a driver configuration file, device register configuration file, and an entry in the Platform Driver Agent configuration file.

-Once configured, the Master Driver Agent is configured and deployed in a manner similar to any other agent:
+Once configured, the Platform Driver Agent is configured and deployed in a manner similar to any other agent:

 .. code-block:: bash

-    python scripts/install-agent.py -s services/core/MasterDriverAgent -c <master driver config file>
+    python scripts/install-agent.py -s services/core/PlatformDriverAgent -c <platform driver config file>

 Requirements
 ------------

-VOLTTRON drivers operated by the master driver may have additional requirements for installation.
+VOLTTRON drivers operated by the platform driver may have additional requirements for installation.
 Required libraries:

 ::